rue-williams/LaRP-character-sheet/README.md

 - HEART
 - MIND

 You have 2 stat points you can assign.

+(example: +2 BODY, 0 HEART, 0 MIND)

 Additionally, you can borrow a point from a stat and add it to another.

 (example: +2 BODY, -1 HEART, +1 MIND)
 ## Description